nandorojo/moti/docs/docs/api/use-animation-state.md

 The function prop pattern isn't actually necessary, since updates are synchronous, unlike `setState`, which makes asynchronous updates.
 But I added this API because I'm used to it from `setState` and enjoy it.

+It's worth noting that `animationState.transitionTo` will not trigger re-renders, so just keep that in mind.

+## Read the `current` state

 You could also read the current animation state, and use that to drive the next transiton, if you prefer:

 ```tsx